You did it. Your Louisiana LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 There’s no doubt that this is an exciting time in your business journey.
 After starting your LLC, it’s easy to get carried away in all the excitement and expectations.
 After all, as a new business owner, you’ve got a lot on your plate.

 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-Every year, your LLC must submit an Annual Report to the Louisiana Department of Revenue to keep your information current.
+In Louisiana, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
+Each LLC must submit these filings to the Louisiana Comptroller every year to keep their information current.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What is the Louisiana Annual Report?
 Why is it Important?

 Consider an Annual Report the state’s yearly checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each Louisiana business.